parksjg/CollectiveWebApp/Getting_Started.md

 <img src="img/15.png" width="700">

-Next, we need to change `httpd.conf` to forward any port 80 traffice to HTTPS on 443.
+Next, we need to change `httpd.conf` to forward any port 80 traffic to HTTPS on 443.

 `sudo vi /etc/httpd/conf/httpd.conf`